shliamin/MERN-Musical-Events/backend/README.md

 ## Usage

-The backend server will run on `http://localhost:5001`.
-It provides the following API endpoints:
+The backend server provides the following API endpoints:

 ### Users